 In every case, a defense attorney is making a number of decisions.
 First and foremost they are looking for ways to avoid a conviction, a prison sentence, a jail sentence, or even a probated sentence.
 Dismissals, diversion programs, no bills, reduced charges may be good outcomes depending on the facts of the case.

 A criminal defense attorney may decide to make a grand jury presentation to avoid an indictment in a case.
 Similarly, a defense attorney might decide to file a motion to suppress arguing that the evidence obtained in the case was inadmissible either because there was not reachable suspicion for the stop or because there was not probable cause for an arrest.
 There are also additional ways to keep evidence out of the courtroom.
 These include issues with prolonged detentions, chain of custody issues, coercive police tactics, improper interrogations, and through the impeachment of witnesses.

-In short, a Fort Worth state crimes attorney’s job involves seeking the truth, seeking the best possible outcome for a client, advising a client on the risks and rewards of going to trial, and preserving legal issues for appeal when necessary.
+In short, a Texas state crimes attorney’s job involves seeking the truth, seeking the best possible outcome for a client, advising a client on the risks and rewards of going to trial, and preserving legal issues for appeal when necessary.